narner/MyWebsite/content/projects_and_work/AudioKit.md

 title: "AudioKit"
 ---

-[AudioKit](http://audiokit.io/) is an open-source audio analysis, synthesis, and processing toolkit for iOS and OS X apps.
-Now in its third version, I was involved in development, communication, and education since prior to the initial public release in 2014.
+[AudioKit](https://audiokit.io/) is an open-source framework designed for audio synthesis, analysis, and production on Apple platforms.
+I was instrumental in launching the project and remained an active contributor for three years.
+My contributions spanned from creating example projects, tutorials, and website content to developing key features like framework testing and Sensible Defaults.

-Prior to its initial public release, I helped prepare AudioKit for open-sourcing by creating example projects, writing tutorials, and creating website content.
-I also worked on features like framework testing, and what we internally called "Sensible Defaults" - the idea that programmers wanting to incorporate AudioKit into their projects who didn't have an audio or music background could easily get get started with using audio objects thatt sounded good without having to tweak individual parameters to start.
-I created presets for a variety of audio synthesis objects that when used by a developer, would allow for a good template
+Prior to its public release, I played a pivotal role in preparing AudioKit for open-sourcing.
+I crafted example projects and tutorials, enriched the website content, and worked on innovative features to enhance user experience.
+One such feature was the introduction of "Sensible Defaults," aimed at aiding developers without an audio or music background to effortlessly integrate AudioKit into their projects.
+This feature provided preset configurations for a variety of audio synthesis objects, enabling a seamless start without the need to tweak individual parameters initially.

-For example, AudioKit has a variety of physical modeling objects.
-One of these is an object that will generate a bells sound; for that object, I created defaults that would sound like jingling bells when the audio was played.
+For instance, within AudioKit, there are several physical modeling objects.
+I tailored defaults for an object generating a bells sound, which, when utilized, would produce a jingling bells effect upon audio playback.

+Feel free to explore the initial version of the project website [here](https://web.archive.org/web/20141108033113/http://audiokit.io/).